 \subsection{Early generalisations}

 Formulations of very general versions of the weak conjecture have been known to the experts for many years; the main issue is to define the correct generalisation of ``odd'', for which see for example~\cite{grossodd} and~\cite[\S6]{MR3028790}.
 (If one wishes to consider automorphic forms or cohomology classes for groups which are not quasi-split, it is also necessary to impose conditions on the ramification of $\rbar$ at places at which the underlying group is ramified; see~\cite[Def.\ 4.5.3]{geekisin} for the case of quaternion algebras.)
-Moreover it is reasonably straightforward to generalise the definition of the (prime-to-$p$) level in terms of the prime-to-$p$ ramification of $\rbar$.
+Moreover, granting an understanding of classical local Langlands and its relationship to local-global compatibility, it is reasonably straightforward to generalise the definition of the (prime-to-$p$) level in terms of the prime-to-$p$ ramification of $\rbar$.
 For example, for generalisations to $\GL_n$ over arbitrary number fields, one again expects to take the level to be the prime-to-$p$ Artin conductor of $\rbar$; see e.g.~\cite[\S2.2]{bib:ADP} for the case that the number field is~$\Q$.